rychly/settingslauncher/README.md

-# Settings Launcher
+# Simple Launcher

-Menu and launcher for all Settings actions in Android (for Android 2.2.1, API 8, and above).
+Menu and launcher for all Applications, Files, and Settings actions in Android (for Android 2.2.1, API 8, and above).